The Complexity of Phylogeny Constraint Satisfaction Problems: Main Results

 for all $n$-ary $f \in {\cal C}$ and all $m$-ary $g_1,\dots,g_n \in {\cal C}$.
 Such a homomorphism $\xi$ is \emph{continuous} if the map $\xi$ is continuous with respect to the topology of pointwise convergence, where the closed sets are precisely the sets that are locally closed as defined in Section~\ref{sect:algebraic}.

 The importance of continuous clone homomorphisms in the context of primitive positive interpretations comes from the following.

-\begin{theorem}[Bodirsky \& Pinsker~\cite{Topo-Birk}] Let $\Gamma$ be $\omega$-categorical and $\Delta$ be finite.
+\begin{theorem}[Theorem 1 in Bodirsky~\&~Pinsker~\cite{Topo-Birk}] Let $\Gamma$ be $\omega$-categorical and $\Delta$ be finite.
 Then $\Delta$ has a primitive positive interpretation in $\Gamma$ if and only if $\Pol(\Gamma)$ has a continuous clone homomorphism to $\Pol(\Delta)$. \end{theorem}

-The most relevant situation are primitive positive interpretations of hard Boolean CSPs.
-Something more specific than Theorem~\ref{thm:topo-birk} can be said for this situation.
+The most relevant situation are primitive positive interpretations of hard Boolean CSPs and in this case Theorem~\ref{thm:topo-birk} has an equivalent formulation that is given below.
 We write $\bf 1$ for the clone on the set $\{0,1\}$ that only contains the projections.

 \begin{theorem}[Bodirsky \& Pinsker~\cite{Topo-Birk}] Let $\Gamma$ be an $\omega$-categorical structure.
 Then $(\{0,1\};\NAE)$ has a primitive positive interpretation in $\Gamma$ if and only if $\Pol(\Gamma)$ has a continuous clone homomorphism to $\bf 1$. \end{theorem}